Code & Permits

 When You Do NOT Need a GFCI Breaker

-• Hardwired Tesla Wall Connector, ChargePoint Home Flex, or similar UL-listed EVSE
+• Hardwired Tesla Wall Connector, ChargePoint Home Flex, Wallbox Pulsar Plus, or similar UL-listed EVSE

-• Retrofits to pre-2023 installs that have not been modified (existing work is not forced to upgrade)
+• Retrofits to pre-2023 installs that have not been modified (existing work is not forced to upgrade, but a resale inspection may flag it)

 When You Absolutely Need a GFCI Breaker